Urban Geographies: Cities, Ecologies, Politics GEOG4095

-This course examines the interrelationship between urbanization and nature, with a particular emphasis on how social power relations produce and change socio-physical conditions.
-The course starts from the premise that nature and society are not separate, but are mutually intertwined.
+This course examines the interrelationship between urbanization, people and nature, with a particular emphasis on how social power relations produce and change politico-economic and socio-environmental conditions and how these are lived, resisted and reworked by urban dwellers.

 2 to 3 hours per week (lectures and seminars) for 10 weeks

 Students should have completed Level 2 Geography at minimum of grade D3